Compress Programming Guide

 DOCA_SUCCESS.
 It should be noted that other work queue operations (i.e., non-compress operations) present their events differently.
 Refer to their respective guides for more information.

-The DOCA Compress library stores the compress operation result in the data address of the destination buffer and adjusts the
+If there is already data inside the destination buffer, the DOCA Compress library appends the compress operation result after the existing data.
+Otherwise, the DOCA Compress library stores the new data in the data address of the destination buffer.
+Either way the library keeps the data address unchanged and increases the

-data_len field of the destination buffer according to the number of bytes it compress/decompress.
+data_len field of the destination buffer by the number of bytes produced by the de/compress operation.

 To clean up the